 If aortic stenosis is mild to moderate, there are steps pet owners can take to care for a dog with this condition.

-■ Dogs with mild to moderate aortic stenosis may not be good candidates for anaesthetic.
+■ Dogs with mild to moderate aortic stenosis may not be good candidates for anesthetic.

 ■ Medical procedures requiring general anesthetic should be avoided or steps taken to mitigate the risk of anesthetic if required.

-■ Exercise should be moderated and stressful or extreme exercise not permitted.
+■ Exercise should be moderate and not stressful, or extreme exercise not permitted.

 ■ Keep your dog from situations in which they can become over-excited or stressed, which results in an increased heart rate.